GabeScott/standard-works-vault/General Conference/2012 October - The Caregiver.md

 # The Caregiver

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the October session of the 2012 General Conference*

+>*You will be strengthened and yet inspired to know the limits and extent of your ability to serve.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2012/10/the-caregiver?lang=eng)

 I am grateful to be in your company tonight.
-The women of the Church of Jesus Christ have been moving toward becoming the society of sisters that the Prophet Joseph Smith’s mother, Lucy Mack Smith, described in these words: “We must cherish one another, watch over one another, comfort one another and gain instruction, that we may all sit down in heaven together.”1
+The women of the Church of Jesus Christ have been moving toward becoming the society of sisters that the Prophet Joseph Smith’s mother, Lucy Mack Smith, described in these words: “We must cherish one another, watch over one another, comfort one another and gain instruction, that we may all sit down in heaven together.”[^1]

 There are three parts to that remarkable description of the qualifications to associate in a state of happiness with God.
 One is to care for each other.
 Another is to teach each other and be taught.
 And the third is to sit down together with God.

 My purpose tonight is to help you feel the commendation and appreciation of God for what you have already done to help each other reach that lofty goal.
 And, second, it is to describe some of what is yet to come in your unified service.

 Like the sisters of an earlier time, you have responded to the Lord’s call to go to the relief of others.
 In 1856 the prophet Brigham Young asked the Saints to go to the aid of handcart pioneers stranded in the mountain snows.
 He said in that time of need to the members in general conference: “Your faith, religion, and profession of religion, will never save one soul of you in the celestial kingdom of our God, unless you carry out just such principles as I am now teaching you.
-Go and bring in those people now on the plains, and attend strictly to those things which we call temporal, ... otherwise your faith will be in vain.”2
+Go and bring in those people now on the plains, and attend strictly to those things which we call temporal, … otherwise your faith will be in vain.”[^2]

 Women in Utah responded by the hundreds.
 In their poverty they filled wagons with all they could spare and all they could gather from others to comfort those in distress.
-One of those valiant sisters recorded, “I never took more satisfaction and, I might say, pleasure in any labor I ever performed in my life, such a unanimity of feeling prevailed.”3
+One of those valiant sisters recorded, “I never took more satisfaction and, I might say, pleasure in any labor I ever performed in my life, such a unanimity of feeling prevailed.”[^3]

-When the rescue was complete and the snows melted, that same sister recorded the question of her faithful heart: “What comes next for willing hands to do?”4
+When the rescue was complete and the snows melted, that same sister recorded the question of her faithful heart: “What comes next for willing hands to do?”[^4]

 In our time, bands of valiant sisters across the earth have turned their faith into action in hundreds of places.
 And they ask in their hearts and prayers the same question about the future of their lives of service.